 When it comes to writing a script for your corporate video, you must communicate in terms your audience would resonate with.

 “Language and tone come hand in hand to communicate with your audience.
-Striking an informal tone through your script can break down barriers and encourage your audience to engage on a more intimate level with your message,” says Raymond Evans, a writer at PaperFellows and Boomessays.
+Striking an informal tone through your script can break down barriers and encourage your audience to engage on a more intimate level with your message,” says Raymond Evans.
 “A good rule of thumb is that if you can simplify the language at any point, you should.”

 When you’re speaking to your colleagues or your boss, you’ll draw on a technical or business vocabulary to express yourself.
 Think deeply about whether this vocabulary fits into your script or not.

 As the writer for your corporate video, you are an unreliable witness to the greatness of your content!
 It’s easy to get carried away, assuming your audience will be as interested in the subject matter as you are.
 That's why it's a good idea to ask a colleague or peer to review the script by using a visual collaboration tool such as zipBoard.
 This way you can make sure every word of your script is essential to the message you’re trying to convey.

 On the same note, the attention of your audience is a fleeting and fragile thing, so make the most of it while you have it and never take it for granted.
 Keeping your videos short and sweet will give you all the time you need to get the message across without risking that your audience loses interest.
 We recommend a video length of 2-3 minutes.

 5) Weave Audio and Visuals to Tell the Whole Story